rrousselGit/provider/README.md

 )
 ```

-- **DON'T** create your object from variables that can change over
+- **DON'T** create your object from variables that can change over time.
-  time.

-  In such a situation, your object would never be updated when the
+  In such a situation, your object would never update when the
   value changes.

 ```dart